sstone72389/js-diagnostic/README.md

 c = c + d;
 ```

 After this code executes, what is the value of c?
-Please explain what the last line of this program `c = c + d;` means.
+Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

 <!-- Replace this comment with your answer -->